 "Vocally and lyrically, artists like Tori Amos comes to mind, and then she hits you with a Michelle Shocked kinda vibe, and next thing you know, it’s like Ricki Lee Jones."

 - Dana Marshall 92.5 The River

 "Clearly, Taylor is a fearless singer-songwriter, one who is unafraid to get her hands dirty"

 "...it’s an album filled with massive hooks, impossibly catchy tunes that bore into your brain and, having set up shop, absolutely refuse to leave — you know, the kind you find yourself humming without thinking about it"

 Fred Long Photography

-For more information about Lynne click the logo to the right to read the new article in THE NOISE
+For more information about Lynne click the logo below to read the new article in THE NOISE

 Photograph by Lisah Plumley